Incommunities on the canal

 This last Friday, August 11th, we had the opportunity of a very interesting and informative meeting at the Shipley headquarters of Incommunities – Bradford’s main social housing provider.
-As the pictures to the left show, their building sits right next to the Leeds-Liverpool Canal, as indeed do the three tower blocks of the Crosley Wood estate, Bingley, which we were there to discuss.
+Their building sits right next to the Leeds-Liverpool Canal, as indeed do the three tower blocks of the Crosley Wood estate, Bingley, which we were there to discuss.

 “We” were myself (Steve Bottoms), Paul Barrett (community development director at Shipley’s Kirkgate Centre), and Jenni Mynard – a resident at Crosley Wood who is the subject of our short film High Rise Damp, and of a blog post I wrote more recently, following the Grenfell tower disaster in London.

-I will confess to some disappointment on discovering that Geraldine (I hope it’s OK to use first names) had not had time to watch our short film.
-She had been told about it, she said.
-That is, of course, perfectly reasonable: Chief Executives of large organisations are extremely busy people who often need to work from summaries rather than first-hand sources.
-My disappointment lies simply in the fact that, while Geraldine had clearly been briefed on Jenni’s case (and had a number of documents about it in front of her), she had not had the opportunity to consider Jenni’s story from her own point of view – as a tenant, as a parent, and as a citizen.
-That story is, I think, indicative of many people’s experiences, but it’s a perspective we don’t often hear.
+I will confess to some disappointment on discovering that Geraldine (I hope it’s OK to use first names) had not actually watched our 15-minute film.
+That is, of course, perfectly reasonable, insofar that Chief Executives of large organisations are extremely busy people, who often need to work from summaries rather than first-hand sources.
+My disappointment lies simply in the fact that, while Geraldine had clearly been briefed on Jenni’s case (and had a number of documents about it in front of her), she had not taken the opportunity to consider Jenni’s story from her own point of view – as a tenant, as a parent, and as a citizen.
+That story is, I think, indicative of many people’s experiences, and it’s a perspective we don’t often hear.
 We had hoped that it might be heard at Incommunities.

-That point aside, though, the meeting was a productive one, which I’m going to try to summarise my thoughts about in three, inter-linked posts.
-This first one (below) will look at fire safety questions, post-Grenfell.
-Part 2 will look at architectural problems and costs, and Part 3 at questions of shared responsibility.
+That point aside, the meeting was productive and informative.
+I’m going to try to summarise what was discussed in three, inter-linked posts.
+This first one (below) looks specifically at the fire safety questions that have arisen for tower blocks, post-Grenfell.

 Part 1.
 Fire safety

-Although our film was not discussed, it became clear that my previous blog post had caused some concern at Incommunities — not least because of my use of a photo of the burning Grenfell tower at the start of the blog, underneath the title “Life in a Bradford tower block”.
-(I promised to look at this again, but on reflection I’m going to leave it as is: I do think it’s clear from the first paragraph that the image is of the London fire: there is no suggestion that one had taken place in Bradford.)
-There was also mention of inaccuracies in the blog, which I have promised to amend if they are pointed out to me – since I am genuinely concerned to be as accurate as possible.
+As noted above, our film with Jenni was not discussed at the meeting.
+However, it became clear that my previous blog post had caused some concern at Incommunities, not least because of my use of a photo of the burning Grenfell tower at the start of the blog, underneath the title “Life in a Bradford tower block”.
+(I promised to look at this again, but on reflection I’m going to leave it as is: I think it’s clear from the first paragraph that the image is of the London fire: there is no suggestion that one had taken place in Bradford.)
+There was also mention of inaccuracies in the blog, which I have promised to amend if they are pointed out to me.
+I am concerned to be as accurate as possible.

 One important correction that was discussed during the meeting was the suggestion at the end of my blog (based on comments from Jenni), that the central fire alarm system in the Crosley Wood flats was disabled a few years ago — leaving residents to rely upon individual smoke alarms, and their own judgement about whether to call the fire brigade, rather than on any centralised response.
-Adrienne pointed out that the central alarm system is, in fact, still operable.
+However, Adrienne stressed that the central alarm system is, in fact, still operable.
 If it’s triggered, an autodialler calls Bradford Council’s Britannia House (Customer Services Centre), notifying them to call the Fire Brigade.
 Meanwhile, vents are automatically opened at the top of the buildings to help release smoke.
 It is only the sounders in the blocks themselves (e.g. the red bell in the picture below) that have been silenced, in order to avoid alarming residents into rushing for the stairwells…

 This is in line with of the current Stay Put Policy for tower block fires, as agreed with West Yorkshire Fire and Rescue Service.
 The idea is that it is generally safer for residents to stay put in their flats during a fire than to be seeking to escape down the single, narrow stairwells that exist in blocks like those at Crosley Wood — just as firemen might be seeking to come up.
-While that might sound dangerous to the uninitiated (surely you need to escape a fire?), these flats are all designed as self-contained concrete boxes (concrete walls, ceilings, floors).
-And concrete is of course fireproof.
-Provided that doors are kept properly closed, it should be a good hour before a fire can escape from the flat it starts in (or get into flats from communal areas, if that’s where it starts).
+The rationale here is that these flats are all designed as self-contained concrete boxes (concrete walls, ceilings, floors).
+Concrete is of course fireproof, so provided that doors are kept properly closed, it’s reckoned that it should be a good hour before a fire can escape from the flat it starts in.
 Within that hour, the Stay Put Policy assumes, the fire service should have been able to respond and extinguish the fire.

 This all makes a lot of sense, if other factors are properly taken into account.
 The reason that this policy did not work at Grenfell tower was allegedly (there is a formal enquiry looking into this) that the flammability of the exterior insulation cladding on that building had not been taken into account (there’s more on insulation in Part 2 of this blog).
 Incommunities checked very swiftly, post-Grenfell, that their Bradford blocks do not use the same cladding that had cost so many lives in London.
-But they have also commissioned fully independent fire safety assessors (from Savills) to conduct a review of all their properties, starting later this week (from August 18th).

 The same tenant does have a proper closing device on the front door of the flat… another important fire safety measure (below).